Epithelioid Mesothelioma

 Get Help for Epithelioid Mesothelioma

-We recently secured $8.26 million for an epithelial mesothelioma patient and millions could be available to you too.
+4. Get additional compensation: We can secure compensation to cover medical bills and protect your family.
+We recently secured $8.26 million for an epithelial patient and millions could be available to you too.

-Epithelioid Mesothelioma FAQs
+Epithelial Mesothelioma FAQs

 Is epithelioid mesothelioma curable?

-There is no official cure for epithelioid mesothelioma yet, but epithelial patients might live for many years depending on the treatments they receive.
+There is no official cure for epithelioid mesothelioma yet, but patients might live for many years depending on the treatments they receive.

 Surgery, chemotherapy, and other treatments can all help improve life expectancy.
-Call (877) 450-8973 to get help finding treatments for mesothelioma.

-What are the stages of epithelioid mesothelioma?
+What is the life expectancy of someone with epithelioid mesothelioma?

 Can immunohistochemistry help diagnose epithelial mesothelioma?